InterCity: Belgium

 InterCity trains link all major cities of Belgium.
 Some of them serve also destinations outside the country.
 The IC between Liège and Brussels travels at 200 km/h on the HSL 2.
 However, because of the density of the train network with many connecting lines and the many small- and medium-sized cities in Belgium, most IC services also call at smaller stations or continue as local trains on branch lines.

 Croatia

-InterCity trains in Croatia mainly serve domestic routes from Zagreb (capital) to Split and from Zagreb to Osijek except one international train connecting Zagreb and Vinkovci.
-Speeds are up to 160 km/h between Slavonski Brod and Vinkovci.
-The coaches used are similar to the ones used in Germany by DB.
+As of 2024, there are two InterCity services: